Battle of Smolensk (1812): French plan

-Battle of Krasnoy
+Battle of Krasnoi

-Barclay had left Generalmajor Neverovski's 27th Division to guard Krasnoy, along with some cavalry and artillery.
+Barclay had left Generalmajor Neverovsky's 27th Division to guard Krasny (Krasnoi; Krasnoy), along with some cavalry and artillery.
 This force of 5,500–7,200 infantry, 1,500 cavalry and 10–14 guns was attacked by 20,000 Frenchmen under Murat and Marshal Michel Ney beginning around 2:30 PM on 14 August.
 Murat's and Ney's inability to coordinate their infantry-cavalry operations allowed the Russians to get away, at the cost of 1,500–2,300 Russian men and seven guns as well as 500 French casualties.
 The French had multiple excellent chances in the First Battle of Krasnoi to annihilate the Russians but failed to do so.

-Neverovski retreated into Smolensk, shutting the gates behind him.
+Neverovsky retreated into Smolensk, shutting the gates behind him.
 The French inability to capture the city on the fly imposed a disastrous delay on their operations.
-Neverovski requested reinforcements from Bagration and received Nikolai Raevsky's VII Corps, which arrived on the morning of 15 August to defend the southern bank of the Dnieper near Smolensk.
+Neverovsky requested reinforcements from Bagration and received Nikolai Raevsky's VII Corps, which arrived on the morning of 15 August to defend the southern bank of the Dnieper near Smolensk.

-Barclay learned of the French attack from Neverovski.
+Barclay learned of the French attack from Neverovsky.
 He interpreted Napoleon's offensive as a retreat and prepared to capture Vitebsk.
 He ordered Bagration to move south along the Dnieper.
-Bagration refused, pointing out that Smolensk, Neverovski and Raevsky were in grave danger.
+Bagration refused, pointing out that Smolensk, Neverovsky and Raevsky were in grave danger.
 He then received permission from Barclay to deploy to the Dnieper's southern bank at Katan.
 Barclay ordered General Dmitry Dokhturov's corps to join Bagration and directed the Smolensk governor to evacuate the city archives.
 No decisive action was undertaken by Barclay due to uncertainty about Napoleon's locations.
 Czar Alexander left the army and turned over command of the armies to Barclay, ordering him to defend Smolensk.
 Barclay decided to rush his and Bagration's men down the road from Vitebsk to Smolensk.
 With his entire plan of operations hanging in the balance, Napoleon failed to act with sufficient vigor and ordered a 24-hour halt to the advance instead.